openharmony/docs/en/application-dev/reference/apis-core-file-kit/js-apis-file-trash-sys.md

 >**NOTE**
 >
 > - The initial APIs of this module are supported since API version 10.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
+> - The APIs provided by this module are system APIs.
-> - The APIs of this module are system APIs and can be called only by the file manager.
+> - Currently, the APIs of this module can be called only by **FileManager**.

 ## Modules to Import